 ATG16L1 AND INNATE IMMUNITY

 ATG16L1 has been shown to attenuate proinflammatory cytokine responses in innate immunity (Table 1)[8].
 RLRs, including RIG-I and melanoma differentiation-associated gene 5 (MDA5), are sensors for RNA viruses[3].
 IFN-I, which is produced after viral RNA is sensed by RLRs, plays a protective role in host defense[3].
 Mouse embryonic fibroblasts deficient in ATG5 displayed enhanced production of IFN-I after exposure to vesicular stomatitis virus due to enhanced activation of IFN regulatory factor 3[11].
 Enhanced production of IFN-I is associated with reduced viral load[11].
 ATG16L1 is involved in the regulation of IFN-I mediated by RLRs.
-Two mitochondrial proteins, NLRX1 and its binding partner, Tu translation elongation factor (TUFM), interact with ATG5, ATG12, and ATG16L1, and suppress RLR-induced IFN-I production and thereby promoting autophagy[12].
+Two mitochondrial proteins, NLRX1 and its binding partner, Tu translation elongation factor, interact with ATG5, ATG12, and ATG16L1, and suppress RLR-induced IFN-I production and thereby promoting autophagy[12].
 In addition, ATG16L1 has been shown to regulate IFN-I production by interacting with TLR3 and TLR4[13].
 Samie et al[13] have provided evidence that macrophages deficient in ATG16L1 produced large amounts of IFN-I after stimulation with TLR3 and TLR4 Ligands (Figure 1).
 Mechanistically, the loss of ATG16L1 resulted in the accumulation of the toll-IL-1 receptor domain-containing adaptor inducing IFN-β protein (TRIF), leading to the excessive activation of TLR3- and TLR4-mediated signaling pathways.
 Interestingly, macrophages isolated from individuals bearing the CD-associated ATG16L1 T300A variant also exhibited enhanced IFN-I production upon stimulation with TLR3 and TLR4 Ligands[13].
 Thus, ATG16L1 functions as a negative regulator of IFN-I production induced by TLR activation.
 Excessive activation of IFN-I signaling caused by ATG16L1 deficiency may protect against microbial infection.
 In fact, ATG16L1 hypomorphic mice displayed enhanced IFN-I signaling upon challenge with Citrobacter rodentium, which conferred protection from enteric pathogen infection[14].
 This protection was mediated by mitochondrial antiviral signaling (MAVS) and stimulator of interferon genes (STING) proteins, because mice with hypomorphic ATG16L1 expression and deficient in MAVS or STING were not protected from the C. rodentium infection.
 Similarly, the clearance of Salmonella typhimurium from the intestine was augmented in mice with myeloid cell-specific ATG16L1 deficiency in an IFN-I-dependent manner[13].
 IL-22 is a barrier protective cytokine that stimulates antimicrobial responses in the intestine[15].
 IL-22 induces STING-dependent IFN-I signaling, which is augmented in the absence of ATG16L1[15].
 Such enhanced IFN-I signaling promotes TNF-α production, leading to ileal inflammation, suggesting that ATG16L1 deficiency mediates pro-inflammatory TNF-α responses through cooperative interaction between IL-22 and IFN-I[15].
 Taken together, these studies suggest that ATG16L1 dampens IFN-I production mediated by RLRs and TLRs.
 In turn, the lack of negative regulation of IFN-I signaling owing to the absence of ATG16L1 or the presence of ATG16L1 T300A variant mediates protection from microbial infection in the gastrointestinal tract in an IFN-I-dependent manner.